PROJECT Champuru

 © Leigh Beisch, styling by Karen Shinto.
 Vessel by Frederick Warren.

-One of my goals with these Kitchen Culture Cooking Club projects is to introduce ingredients and techniques that members may not be familiar with — especially ones that can provide additional options for those members of KCCC who eat primarily (or exclusively) from the plant world.
+One of my goals as a teacher is to introduce ingredients and techniques that readers may not be familiar with — especially ones that can provide additional options for those who eat primarily (or exclusively) from the plant world.
 Okinawa’s champuru is a fine opportunity to discover kuruma-bu 車麩 (spiral-shaped sticks of dried wheat gluten), a plant-based source of protein.

 Download this recipe for FU CHAMPURU that includes A Guide to Cooking with kuruma-bu.